Professor Jill White

-I have been an academic for 30 years in the areas of nursing, midwifery and education.
-I am both a registered nurse and registered midwife, and Chair of the Australian Nursing & Midwifery Council (ANMAC).
-I became Dean of Sydney Nursing School at the University of Sydney, in 2008.
-For 10 years prior to that, I was Dean of the Faculty of Nursing, Midwifery and Health at UTS, Sydney.
+Jill White has been an academic for 30 years in the areas of nursing, midwifery and education.
+She is both a registered nurse and registered midwife, and Chair of the Australian Nursing & Midwifery Council (ANMAC).
+She became Dean of Sydney Nursing School at the University of Sydney, in 2008.
+For 10 years prior to that, she was Dean of the Faculty of Nursing, Midwifery and Health at UTS, Sydney.

-I have provided strong leadership in the academic development of nursing and midwifery, including strategic planning in education, research and consultancy.
-I have been responsible for developing policy, implementing quality administrative and academic processes, and also for developing new, innovative graduate programs which are recognised both nationally and internationally.
+Jill has provided strong leadership in the academic development of nursing and midwifery, including strategic planning in education, research and consultancy.
+She has been responsible for developing policy, implementing quality administrative and academic processes, and also for developing new, innovative graduate programs which are recognised both nationally and internationally.

-I am a representative on a number of University committees, including the Poche Centre for Indigenous Health and the Management and Staff Consultative Committee.
-As Chair of the Australian Nursing and Midwifery Council, I was part of a working party responsible for developing the new national accreditation framework and guidelines.
+She is a representative on a number of University committees, including the Poche Centre for Indigenous Health and the Management and Staff Consultative Committee.
+As Chair of the Australian Nursing and Midwifery Council, Jill was part of a working party responsible for developing the new national accreditation framework and guidelines.
 Other involvement with industry, government and professional bodies includes membership in the Leadership Collaborative, NSW Health, the Clinical Placement Advisory Group for Universities Australia, and the Council of Deans of Nursing and Midwifery (CDNM).